kellianoy/node-nikita/packages/core/src/actions/fs/chmod.coffee.md

 # `nikita.fs.chmod`

-Change the permissions of a file or directory.
+Change the permissions of a file or a directory.

 ## Output

-* `err`
-  Error object if any.
-* `status`
+* `$status`
-  Value is "true" if file permissions was created or modified.
+  Value is `true` if file permissions was created or modified.

 ## Example